top of page

 Center City Eruv

-The Center City Eruv includes most of Center City and South Philadelphia between the Schuylkill and Delaware Rivers.
+The Center City Eruv includes most of Center City and South Philadelphia, roughly between the Schuylkill and Delaware Rivers.
+It is maintained weekly and was originally constructed under the halachic guidance of Rav Dov Aaron Brisman zt”l, former Av Beit Din of Philadelphia.

 This map shows the borders of the Center City Eruv.
 It is an interactive map powered by Google Maps; you can zoom in or out and move the map around by holding the left mouse botton and dragging the cursor.
 The map is not perfectly to scale, so please use the following guidelines: